This Double Chocolate Zucchini Bread recipe is delicious, moist, and comes together quickly and easily in a mixing bowl with a whisk.

 - 1/2 cup coconut oil, melted

 - 1/2 cup unsweetened cocoa powder

 - 1/2 teaspoon baking powder

 - 1 1/2 cups finely grated, unpeeled zucchini, (about 2 medium zucchini)

 - 1 teaspoon vanilla extract

-- Pour batter into prepared loaf pan and bake until a toothpick comes out clean when inserted in the center, about 1 hour.
+- Bake.
+Pour batter into prepared loaf pan and bake until a toothpick comes out clean when inserted in the center, about 1 hour.
 Allow bread to cool in the pan for about five minutes before removing from the loaf pan to cool completely or slice and serve.

 Storage TipsTo store.
 Allow the chocolate zucchini bread to cool.
 Store under a cake dome at room temperature for up to a week.
 To make ahead.
 Follow the tips to store the bread.
 To freeze.
 Cool the chocolate zucchini bread completely.
 Wrap well with parchment paper and then with foil or another freezer-safe wrap.
 Store in the freezer for up to 6 months.
 Thaw in the refrigerator overnight and then slice and serve.
 Recipe Revision (2023)

 The original recipe published in 2012.
 I have updated the recipe to make it even easier, rise a little more, and have a richer flavor.
 If you’d like to make the original recipe mix together the coconut oil, 1/2 cup granulated sugar, and 1/2 cup brown sugar with a hand mixer.
 Reduce the baking powder to 1/4 teaspoon.
 Bake at 325º F. Follow the rest of the recipe as written.

 Nutrition information is automatically calculated, so should only be used as an approximation.